caomenglong1/measurement-kit/include/measurement_kit/README.md

   parse it successfully using the programmatical API and usage of a JSON parser to deserialize and process the event is recommended.

-- `"end"`: emitted just once when the task terminates.
+- `"END"`: emitted just once when the task terminates.
 The corresponding JSON is described below.
 Note that here the failure indicates an hard failure that prevented the whole task to be run, as opposed to a finer grained failure that can cause a measurement to fail.